 Is the PCC carrying out any public surgeries or events at the moment?

 Following current government guideline and for the wellbeing of staff and the public, the PCC and her office will not be holding or attending any public surgeries, events or talks for the foreseeable future.

-However the PCC will be engaging directly with the public over social media channels and through radio broadcasts wherever possible.
+However the PCC will be engaging directly with the public through her blog, podcast, social media and radio broadcasts wherever possible.
 You can directly contact the Commissioner and her team through the OPCC social media accounts, phone or email.